A Guide to NJ ABLE Accounts

 July 15, 2018

 An ABLE account is a new type of tax-free savings account that is set up for a person with a disability.
 ABLE accounts are the result of the federal Achieving a Better Life Experience (ABLE) Act enacted in 2014.
-As reported last month, NJ ABLE accounts are now available for New Jersey residents.
+As reported in June 2018, NJ ABLE accounts are now available for New Jersey residents.

-All currently available ABLE plans are issued by members of the National ABLE Alliance.
-New Jersey’s Member Plan, NJ ABLE, is sponsored by the state and administered by the New Jersey Department of the Treasury and the Department of Human Services.
+New Jersey’s Member Plan is part of the National ABLE Alliance.
+A consortium of states working together to optimize program operations to assure compliance and competitive fiscal order.
+NJ ABLE, is sponsored by the state and administered by the New Jersey Department of the Treasury and the Department of Human Services, at the Division of Disability Services.

 How is an ABLE account beneficial?